Birding Puerto Vallarta

 Trogons are cool and I love all their different "barks".
 I then heard Stripe-headed Sparrows and got excited.
 These are beautiful sparrows found in agricultural or grassy habitat near wet areas....and if you bird in the summer, like we did, full of chigger love.

 While I didn't find any lifers, I really enjoyed investigating the areas for rarely seen birds.
 It's always a treat to see former lifers doing new things.
 Antonio had one spot for us to check out on a highway that lead to the gardens.
 There was a report of a Sinaloa Martin zipping around a hotel with many other Grey-breasted Martins.
 This similar looking martin sounded like a fun challenge and would be a lifer for both of us.
 And I wouldn't have to go to Sinaloa to find the bird.
-Sinaloa can be dangerous and if it meant spending time to find the bird, I would do it.
+Sinaloa can be dangerous and if it meant spending time to find the bird in a safer locale, I would do it.
 It was worth the effort.

 The whole time I watched people enjoy the waters below while we looked for this bird in the humid weather.
 I took so many photos to get that shot of a rare martin.
 It was a lot of work.
 Meanwhile, we could hear all the people having fun below at the beach in Mismaloya.
 I was covered in sweat.
 Was that it?
 No. Was that it?
 NO. Then I spotted the bird!
 The field marks were subtle but the blue color of the male stood out among the grey browns of the Grey-breasted Martins.
 The sharp pointed tail and little line around the belly were also evident.
 Getting a pic was another story.
 We definitely saw one but there may have been as many as two.
 On this trip, my camera began acting up from the humidity and as a result, I missed photos on several key species which included the Great Swallow-tailed Swifts.
 Anytime we look for swifts, I know that trying to get pics of them will be difficult.
 The important part is finding them and observing them well, which we did.